-Advance CRT members, if applicable, will deploy to their assigned continuity facility from his/her current location using personal transportation.
+Advance CRT members, if applicable, will deploy to their assigned continuity facility from his/her current location using personal transportation or assigned Village vehicle.

-- 1. Each CRT member will depart for his/her assigned alternate facility from his/her current location using personal transportation. - 2.
+- 1. Each CRT member will depart for his/her assigned alternate facility from his/her current location using personal transportation or assigned Village vehicle. - 2.
 CST members will receive instructions from the CRT Chief.
-In most instances, CST members will be directed to remain at their places of residence to wait for further instruction. - 3.
-COOP Site Procedures
+In most instances, CST members will be directed to remain at their places of residence to wait for further instruction.